OCFL/extensions/docs/0001-digest-algorithms.md

 ## Maintenance

-In order to have an additional digest algorithm listed here, please submit a pull request on this extension that adds it to the table.
+In order to have an additional digest algorithm listed here, please submit a pull request on this extension that:
+* Adds the algorithm to the table.
 New entries should have a name that does not conflict with those defined in the [OCFL Specification](https://ocfl.io/latest/spec/) or this community extension, and is preferably in common use for the given algorithm.
+* Creates a new version of this extension with the next available extension number, obsoleting the current one
-In the case that long description is required it may be appropriate to submit a new extension describing the algorithm along with an update to this extension that links to it.
+* If a long algorithm description is required it may be appropriate to submit an additional new extension describing the algorithm along with an update to this extension that links to it.